sebastien-riou/bare-metal-env/csp_root/CSP.md

 - .bin: the program binary image as a raw file
 - .v: file to load a memory in verilog simulator
 - .disassembly: disassembly of the full program
-- .size: size report including debug sections
+- .sections: report of the various linker sections.
+Useful to check RAM consumption for example.
-- .naked.size: actual size report
+- .naked.size: binary size report

 #### The `rebuild` target
 Short cut for `clean build`.
 The first thing to try when you get unexpected results.